Bobby Kimmel: BK Special album with Linda Ronstadt

 Although BK Special only formed in the summer of 2006, by the end of that year, they were already talking about recording their first album.
 They followed through, and in March 2007 the trio went into Duncan Stitt's A Writer's Room studio to begin recording.
 They recorded 12 songs live in the studio over the next couple of weeks.

 Somewhere toward the end of the mixing process, and before George's return, Kimmel got a call from Linda Ronstadt who was in Tucson and wanted to visit.
 They went out to dinner, and during the evening Kimmel was raving about how excited he was with the way the album was turning out.
 Ronstadt was immediately impressed with the sound Stitt had achieved on the all-acoustic CD, and really liked the trio's three-part vocals.
 One of the songs Kimmel played was his own "Into The Arms of Love", and Ronstadt started singing a harmony part under her breath.
 Kimmel asked her to sing that part on the album.

 By the time George came back from Germany, the album was nearly mixed - and Ronstadt had agreed to sing on it.

 Second BK Special album

 In 2010, BK Special released their second album, Hope Spring, containing eight original songs by Kimmel.
 Both BK Special CDs remain in print and available.

 I Hear Voices!

-At the beginning of 2012, Kimmel retired BK Special after almost ten years together to focus on a lifelong dream of forming a quartet with a purely vocal concept and almost no instrumental presence.
+At the beginning of 2012, Kimmel retired BK Special after almost ten years together to focus on his dream of forming a quartet with a purely vocal concept and almost no instrumental presence.
 He joined with Tucson musicians Kathy Harris, Bobby Ronstadt and Suzy Ronstadt to form I Hear Voices! and realize that dream.

 I Hear Voices! released their self-titled CD in mid-2013 during their appearance at the Tucson Folk Festival where they had a featured spot.
 In July 2013 the group traveled to Santa Monica, to play McCabe's Guitar Shop, the club Kimmel opened in 1969, and had become one of the premier acoustic venues in the country.